 That was years ago, and since then, she was always careful not to let herself linger too long with any of the seeds.
 She knew needed to bury them quickly, lest she become tangled by them.
 Today was no exception.
 She methodically began to dig the hole.
 As she reached the pile of withering seeds though, she was compelled to dig deeper, as though driven by a force her mind could not comprehend.
 When she did, she was surprised to spot a bit of green coming from that seed she’d buried long ago.
 Before she could stop herself, she found herself touching that green spot, curious to know how it felt.
 As she felt that cold, damp green vine, that warm sensation she felt that day returned.
 But suddenly, her mind came back to focus.
 She quickly placed some dirt over the vine, placed the old and new seeds on top of it, and then buried it all.
 She ran quickly back home, wanting to forget how she had let her mind lose control.

 She slept restlessly that night, images of green vines strangling her, of a fog engulfing, of frantically searching for something in the woods, of pockets overflowing with seeds haunting her dreams.
 She awoke multiple times that night in a cold sweat, remembering bits and pieces of something she couldn’t quite grasp but desperately yearned to find.
 The next day, she woke up and made her way to school in a zombie like state.
 When she returned home and headed to the field, she could barely remember the events of the day.
 Her mind was so tired that her body barely produced any seeds to bury.
 But as she entered the field that day, she was distressed by what she saw.
-Instead of an open dirt field, she found a field covered in weeds, with some flowers sprinkled here and there.
+Instead of an open dirt field, what she saw left her awestruck.